marciofva/e2e-protractor/README.md

 ### Package.json scripts

-In `package.json` file is customized all test suites, such as:
+In `package.json` file is defined all test suites, such as:
 ```
 ├── scripts
-    ├── webdriver-update `update webdriver`
+    ├── webdriver-update
-    ├── webdriver-start `update webdriver and start the server`
+    ├── webdriver-start
-    ├── protractor `run all test cases`
+    ├── protractor
-    ├── test-search `run only search.spec.js`
+    ├── test-search
-    ├── test-contact_form `run only contact_form.spec.js`
+    ├── test-contact_form
-    └── smoke `run all test cases`
+    └── smoke
 ```

 ### Installation (Important)